CopernicaMarketingSoftware/Documentation/Publisher/en/rest-condition-type-todo.md

 * **priority**: Get priority of todo's.
 * **contains**: Search string the todo should contain.

+## Example

+Let's say there is an update to your software you want to inform the users about.
+You put this in the todo's some time ago, but the document is only finished now.
+You want to use the todo's you made previously to select the customers you needed to email.
+You can do this with the todo condition with the following values:

+* **match_type**: "match_intelligent"
+* **contains**: \<name of document>

+By using "match_intelligent" you ensure that typos or spread out words don't cause you to miss any of the todo's.

 ## More information

 * [Fetch rule conditions](rest-get-rule-conditions)